Workforce Development

 Workforce Development fulfills its mission by providing:

-- Businesses with customizing courses with innovative instructional models for specific employee training needs that lead to career advancement.
+- Customized business courses with innovative instructional models for specific training needs that lead to career advancement

-- Long-lasting career pathway opportunities to further education into Associate Degree programs at Quincy College, that promote the social and economic development of the region.
+- Long-lasting career pathway opportunities for students to earn an associate’s degree at Quincy College, thereby promoting social and economic development of the region

-- High quality online course options for those who need flexibility in scheduling their training to better fit within their busy schedules.
+- High quality online course options for those who need scheduling flexibility to better fit with their busy schedules

 Courses/programs listed with “NC” are non-credit courses/programs.